zappatic/Spelunky2X64DbgPlugin/README.md

 ## Basic usage

-The three buttons on the top-left side give you access to the internals of Spelunky 2.
+The four buttons on the top-left side give you access to the internals of Spelunky 2.

 The data tables containing all the fields will have a clickable "Value" column, to either change its value, or jump to a represented entity, type, ...